ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Assert.md

 ### Assert usage example

 You can use the `MBED_ASSERT` macro for runtime evaluation of expressions.
-If the evaluation fails, an error message prints to bash in the below format.
-Note that the `MBED_ASSERT` macro is available in the debug and develop build profiles but not in the release build profile.
+If the evaluation fails, an error message is printed to STDIO in the below format. mbed assertation failed: <EVALUATED EXPRESSION>, file: <FILE NAME>, line <LINE NUMBER IN FILE>

-mbed assertation failed: <EVALUATED EXPRESSION>, file: <FILE NAME>, line <LINE NUMBER IN FILE>
+Note that the `MBED_ASSERT` macro is available in the debug and develop [build profiles](https://os.mbed.com/docs/v5.6/tools/build-profiles.html) but not in the release build profile.

 The below function uses `MBED_ASSERT` to validate a pointer to `serial_t` object.